 In the event of removal of a general partner under circumstances where cause exists or withdrawal of a general partner where that withdrawal violates our partnership agreement, a successor general partner will have the option to purchase the general partner interest and incentive distribution rights of the departing general partner for a cash payment equal to the fair market value of those interests.
-Under all other circumstances where a general partner withdraws or is removed by the limited partners, the departing general partner will have the option to require the successor general partner to purchase the general partner interest of the departing general partner will have the option to require the successor general partner to purchase the general partner interest of the departing general partner and its incentive distribution rights for fair market value.
+Under all other circumstances where a general partner withdraws or is removed by the limited partners, the departing general partner will have the option to require the successor general partner to purchase the general partner interest of the departing general partner and its incentive distribution rights for fair market value.
 In each case, this fair market value will be determined by agreement between the departing general partner and the successor general partner.
-If no agreement is reached, an independent investment banking firm or other independent expert selected by the departing general partner and the successor general partner value.
-Or, if the departing general partner and the successor general partner will determine the fair market value.
-Or, if the departing general partner and the successor general partner cannot agree upon an expert, then an expert selected by each of them will determine the fair market value.
+If no agreement is reached, an independent investment banking firm or other independent expert selected by the departing general partner and the successor general partner will determine the fair market value.
+Or, if the departing general partner and the successor general partner where the successor general partner of the experts selected by each of them will determine the fair market value.